 Origins: Hartzell → Starrett

 Compression flossing started with Dick Hartzell’s Jump Stretch bands and was battle-tested by powerlifters at Westside Barbell (Louie Simmons) who would duct-tape hamstrings before squats.
-Kelly Starrett refined the approach into a repeatable “voodoo floss” method—Jesse Burdick joked it was like magic, and the name stuck.
+Kelly Starrett refined the approach into a repeatable “voodoo floss” method — Jesse Burdick joked it was like magic, and the name stuck.

 Flossing is not blood-flow restriction training.
 Instead of chasing metabolic stress, it leverages sensory input, tissue sliding, joint mechanics, and a flushing effect when you release the wrap.

-How Voodoo Floss Works
+How Does Voodoo Floss Work?

 Under tension and overlap, the band compresses tissue, then movement drives layers to slide and glide.
 On release, a rapid blood rush delivers an analgesic effect and rehydrates the area.
-Expect immediate—yet transient—improvements in range of motion, especially for knees, hamstrings, and IT bands.
+Expect immediate — yet transient — improvements in range of motion, especially for knees, hamstrings, and IT bands.

 Starrett’s priority: move the wrapped joint through full and novel ranges, not just easy reps.
 Deep squats, lunges, lateral shifts, and rotations create the biggest mobility payoff.